The Lean Startup by Eric Ries is a worldwide bestseller on how to make your startup succeed and why a lot of them fail.

-Lean startup method comes from “lean manufacturing” concept of the Toyota Production System.
-The concept was developed by Taiichi Ohno and Shigeo Shingo.
-The culture of personal responsibility, high involvement rate of employees and use of ever growing knowledge allowed Toyota to continually perfect its manufacturing cycle.
+The lean startup method comes from the “lean manufacturing” concept of the Toyota Production System.
+Taiichi Ohno and Shigeo Shingo developed the concept.
+The culture of personal responsibility, high involvement rate of employees and use of ever-growing knowledge allowed Toyota to perfect its manufacturing cycle continually.

 With “The Lean Startup” this concept migrates to the world of entrepreneurship.
-You shouldn’t evaluate your success based on ability to produce quality product.
-You should create a system that allows to receive feedback as quickly as possible, analyze it, make adjustments and perfect your product accordingly.
+You shouldn’t evaluate your success based on the ability to produce a quality product.
+You should create a system that allows receiving feedback as quickly as possible, analyze it, make adjustments and perfect your product accordingly.

-It helps startups to avoid unnecessary losses (reduce churn rate), which can lead to shutdown.
+It helps startups to avoid unnecessary losses (reduce churn rate), which can lead to a shutdown.

 Plans, strategies, charismatic managers — nothing will help your startup thrive if you are unable to quickly identify what consumers and market need (often referenced as ‘finding a market fit’).

 Ries compares it to driving: pay attention to feedback, react, gain experience, learn to react quicker.
 Don’t forget the cycle: build, measure, learn.

 Idea № 4.
-The goal of startup is learning
+The goal of a startup is learning

 I don’t particularly agree with this idea since in GRIN tech sales and metrics as Return on Investment (ROI) are our religion.
 In bootstrapped business boringly generating revenue we trust.

-That’s how Eric Ries defines startup as “a human institution designed to create a new product or service under conditions of extreme uncertainty”.
+That’s how Eric Ries defines a startup as “a human institution designed to create a new product or service under conditions of extreme uncertainty.”

-Following this definition you can say that “lean startup” method is applicable to any company — or its department — that works on innovations under conditions of uncertainty.
+Following this definition, you can say that the “lean startup” method applicable to any company — or its department — that works on innovations under conditions of uncertainty.

-- What is a product of startup?
+- What is the product of a startup?
 It is anything that presents value for consumers.

-- What are innovations?
+- What are the innovations?
 A lot of things: new tech, new methods of use, new business models, new markets and even new clients.

-Copying existing business is not a startup.
-Startup is defined by uncertainty and new frontiers.
+Copying an existing business is not a startup.
+Uncertainty and new frontiers define the startup.